Who was Ann Walker?

 Ann would spend many days in apathy, resting on the sofa and doing nothing and also had also problems with her back.
 However Lister also comments that Ann would feel better when out travelling and the two travelled throughout Europe again in 1838.

-The couple used the Walker fortune to renovate Shibden Hall, travelled widely together and remade their wills to leave a life tenancy to one another upon their deaths, at which point the properties would revert to the heirs recorded in their wills.
+The couple used their combined wealth to renovate Shibden Hall, travelled widely together and remade their wills to leave a life tenancy to one another upon their deaths, at which point the properties would revert to the heirs recorded in their wills.

 When the couple were travelling in Russia in 1840, 4,500 miles from home, Lister became ill, it is thought from fever brought on by an insect bite and died on 22nd September.